 Absences

-At Buxton & Leek College all students are expected to maintain excellent attendance in all classes.
 Attendance is monitored through individual progress reviews and through our monitoring tools.

 To report an absence please complete the attached form : Absence Form or call College free on 0800 074 0099

-• Three consecutive unauthorised absences will result in a level 1 cause for concern
+- If your attendance falls below 85% this will result in a level 1 cause for concern

-• A continual pattern of unauthorised absence may result in you being withdrawn from your programme
+- 4 weeks non-attendance will result in you being withdrawn from your programme

-The student is responsible for seeking approval for their absence from their personal tutor.
+The student is responsible for seeking approval for their absence from their Progress Coach.
 All absences will be recorded as ‘unauthorised’ until a student has completed their ‘absence and attendance form’ with their supporting evidence; students under the age of 18 must also have a signed letter from a parent/guardian.
 Requests for absence must be made in advance or in the case of an emergency, on the first day of returning to college.

 Progression